Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2020-03-01-preview/types.md

 ## ClusterSku
 ### Properties
-* **capacity**: int: Denotes the number of streaming units the cluster can support.
+* **capacity**: int {minValue: 36, maxValue: 396}: Denotes the number of streaming units the cluster can support.
 Valid values for this property are multiples of 36 with a minimum value of 36 and maximum value of 216.
 Required on PUT (CreateOrUpdate) requests.
 * **name**: 'Default' | string: Specifies the SKU name of the cluster.
 Required on PUT (CreateOrUpdate) requests.

 ## PrivateEndpointProperties